raystack/frontier/docs/docs/billing/introduction.md

 - Billing Account Management: Create, update, and delete accounts, managing information like name, email, address, and currency.
 - Subscription Management: Create, update, cancel, and list subscriptions associated with specific billing accounts, including metadata for custom information.
-- Feature Management: Create, update, and list features with configurable pricing models and metadata for custom information.
+- Product Management: Create, update, and list products with configurable pricing models and metadata for custom information.
+- Feature Management: Create, update and list features, which act as building blocks of products, specifying functionalities offered by the product
 - Checkout Session Management: Create checkout sessions for users to purchase features or start subscriptions, with support for both types and customizable success and cancellation URLs.
 - Billing Usage Reporting: Report platform usage for features with information like feature ID, amount, and timestamp for accurate billing calculations.
 - Entitlement Verification: Check user access to specific features based on their account for efficient access control and restriction enforcement.